-BMW 1 Series vs. Mercedes-Benz A-Class: which is better?
+BMW 1 Series vs. Mercedes A-Class: which is better?

-The battle of the German hatchbacks continues as we put the Mercedes A-Class up against its BMW 1 Series rival
+The battle of the German hatchbacks continues as we choose between the BMW 1 Series or Mercedes A-Class

 Sure, the Golf and the Focus are nice cars, but when you move up the field to more premium hatchbacks, that’s where things get interesting.

-The two main players in this category are the BMW 1 Series and Mercedes-Benz A-Class.
+The two main players in this category and the biggest battle is the BMW 1 Series vs. Mercedes A-Class.

 These are both well known for their luxurious interiors, astonishing all-around build quality, and great styling.